-We have generated all primitives that contribute to leading order in $N$ up to $L=25$ loops (\cref{tab:leading_graphs_count})\textsuperscript{\ref{fn:dat}}. \item The $L$-loop zigzag graph has degree $\lfloor \frac 12 L+2 \rfloor$, and therefore does not contribute at leading order in $N$ (\cref{lem:zigzag}).
-But there is an infinite family of leading-order primitive graphs similar to zigzags which consist of two {layers} of triangles. \item In \cref{tab:loworder_leading_graphs_count}, we give the number of primitive graphs of certain degree in $N$ up to 16 loops.
-The average degree grows slower than the degree bound $\lfloor \frac 2 3 L + \frac 2 3\rfloor$ (\cref{fig:mean_max_order}); that is, at large loop order most graphs do not saturate the bound. \item By factorization properties, the degree bounds of primitive graphs imply degree bounds for all other graphs (\cref{sec:nonprimitive}).
-If no multiedges are present, the degree bound decreases by $\frac 2 3$ for every insertion of vertex-type subgraphs (\cref{lem:subgraph_bound}), and by $\frac 1 3$ for every insertion of propagator-type subgraphs (\cref{thm:degree_bound}).
-In particular, in a theory without 1-loop multiedges, all graphs at leading order in $N$ are primitive. \end{itemize}
+We have generated these graphs for $L\leq 25$ (\cref{tab:leading_graphs_count})\textsuperscript{\ref{fn:dat}}. \item For an $L$-loop primitive vertex-type graph, the degree in $N$ is bounded by $\lfloor \frac 23L-\frac 23 \rfloor$ (\cref{lem:TGN_bound}).
+The $L$-loop \enquote{zigzag} graph, i.e. (1,2)-circulant, has degree $\lfloor \frac 12 L+2 \rfloor$, and therefore does not contribute at leading order in $N$ (\cref{lem:zigzag}). \item In \cref{tab:loworder_leading_graphs_count}, we give the number of primitive graphs of fixed degree in $N$ up to 16 loops.
+The average degree grows slower than the degree bound $\lfloor \frac 2 3 L -\frac 2 3\rfloor$ (\cref{fig:mean_max_order}); that is, at large loop order most graphs do not saturate the bound. \item By factorization properties, the degree bounds of primitive graphs imply degree bounds for all other graphs (\cref{sec:nonprimitive}). \end{itemize}